 Filtered ships by letter: P. Go back

-She’s the perfect match for Australia’s fun and sun loving lifestyle complete with two waterslides, a waterpark, barefoot bowling, zip lining, rock climbing and a huge range of bars, pubs and live music venues.
+Get ready to explore our Pacific Explorer!
+Whiz down waterslides by day, enjoy great restaurants and bars in the evening and catch an edgy new stage show at night.
+There’s something for every member of the family.
 When it comes to dining guests will be spoilt for choice with 12 dining experiences all included in the cruise fare All this combined with P&O’s stylish yet relaxed modern Australian interior designs.
 We can’t wait to welcome you onboard.
-NEW SPACES: We’re rewriting the rules when it comes to cruise ship interior design.
-Pacific Explorer features the next evolution of our signature modern Australian interiors with fresh spaces that are stylish yet relaxed.
-ONBOARD ACTIVITIES: The young and the young at heart will enjoy hours of fun on the two waterslides.
+WATERSLIDES: The young and the young at heart will enjoy hours of fun on the two waterslides.
 One is disco themed and features bright lights and music the whole way down!
-ADVENTURE ACTIVITIES: Choose from zip lining, rock climbing or you can even walk the plank if you dare!
-NEW STAGE SHOWS: Let us entertain you with a huge range of exciting shows including new show launching on Pacific Explorer, Lets Misbehave.
+ADVENTURE ACTIVITIES: Choose your Adventure with P&O Edge.
+The P&O Edge Adventure Park is your ticket to action and excitement.
+Try Rock Climbing, The Flying Fox, Walk the Plank and more.
+STAGE SHOWS: All of our exciting and exclusive shows have been especially designed for P&O Cruises with you in mind.
+Let us entertain you with a huge range of exciting shows including Let's Misbehave, Love Riot, Rock - Anthem of Ages, Slumber, Seven and more….Whatever you're into, we've got something to make you smile.
 FIND YOUR NEW LOCAL: Well known for our social bar scene, Pacific Explorer takes night life to the next level with a huge range of inviting bars and pubs.

 Pandaw's boutique ships were built new and designed and finished as replicas of colonial river steamers, replete in teak and brass, potted palms, open decks, and quality cotton sheets on your bed.
 These replica ships, while reminiscent of the past, incorporate modern navigation and safety equipment, as well as modern bathrooms and air-con in each cabin.
 These small ships have the highest passenger - space ratio of any ship afloat.
 Dining is single sitting with buffet breakfast and lunches, and informal dinners with waiter service .
 Smart casual dress is expected in the dining room.
 With the highest staff guest ratio of any ship in the world there is an incredible level of care.
 It is more like being on a 1920's private yacht party than a cruise ship.
 The much loved Pandaw staterooms are roomy at 15 square meters.
 Finished in traditional marine brass and teak, all cabins have the necessary modcons, and those on the Main and Upper decks open onto promenade decks with their own rattan seating.
 Sailing on a Pandaw is essentially an outdoor experience.
 Whilst the staterooms are very comfortable and roomy, passengers prefer to spend their time sitting outside, on the promenade decks or on the vast observation deck above.
 Unlike other cruise ships every window (except port holes on lower deck) can open.
 The Pandaw's have an ultra shallow draft enabling them to moor where larger ships could not stop.
 Inland water navigation in these regions is challenging and the Pandaw's have been specially designed to cope with constantly changing river conditions.
 With modern navigation aids and very experienced crew, a Pandaw boat is one of the safest on our rivers.